Header

 Wood gasification PowerPallet

-Students preparing the wood gasification Power Pallets for startup (electricity from wood chips!) at the MSC Aquaculture Center.
-This unit has been customized by MSC and O'Brien & Gere.
+Students preparing the wood gasification Power Pallet for a live demonstration (electricity from wood chips and horse manure!).
+This unit has been customized by MSC students.
+See how it works: here!

 Wood grinding

-Students are changing the screens on the wood chipper/grinder used to process cull logs from campus properties for use as biofuel.
+Students are changing the screens on the wood chipper/grinder used to process cull logs (and other biomass residues, see below) from campus properties for use as biofuel.

 Dr.H installing an intake at Oxbow